-You control the windshield wipers by turning the band with the wiper symbol on it.
+You can control the windshield wipers by turning the band marked WIPER.

 For a single wiping cycle, turn the band to MIST.
 Hold it there until the wipers start, then let go.
 The wipers will stop after one cycle.
 If you want more cycles, hold the band on MIST longer.